Events

 }

-Comprehensive Usage Example
+Example of Comprehensive Usage

 initReadMore('.content', {